-Advanced Function Presentation, AFP, IBM, iSeries, Operating System/400, OS/400, and Redbooks are trademarks of International Business Machines Corporation in the United States, other countries, or both.
+Advanced Function Presentation, AFP, i5/OS, IBM, System i5, Operating System/400®, OS/400, and RedbooksTM are trademarks of International Business Machines Corporation in the United States, other countries, or both.

 Adobe, the Adobe logo, Acrobat, and the Acrobat logo are trademarks of Adobe Systems Incorporated, which may be registered in certain jurisdictions.